Janjanjan1/SRS-2024/SRS-SDR/WIFI/Readme.md

 - increase the sample rate to 20 ie. the max and go to a wifi channel/band that has active traffic. the constellation daigrams should cluster if you have an active band and you shall see things there.

+# Radio Attack:
+- here i plan on merging the GR-IEE80211 and the VPN Attack together.
+Replacing the send and sniff methods with something that interfaces with our SDR.